twitter/finatra/source/user-guide/testing/index.markdown

 #### More information:

 * You **MUST** extend from either `com.twitter.inject.IntegrationTest` directly or from a sub-class.
 We recommend using either `com.twitter.inject.app.FeatureTest` or `com.twitter.inject.server.FeatureTest`.
-See more information on these test traits in the [next section](#test-helpers).
+See more information on these test traits in the [next section](#feature-tests).
 * Prefer to define `@Bind` and `@Inject` variables before the server definition.
-* You should not need to, but you can optionally include the `integrationTestModule` as an **override module** in your server, i.e.,
+* You should not need to but you can optionally include the `integrationTestModule` as an **override module** in your server, i.e.,
 ```scala
 val server = new EmbeddedHttpServer(
   twitterServer = new ExampleServer {